Top 10 Most Popular Medical Treatments for Tourists in Korea

 6. Hair Transplants

 FUE (Follicular Unit Extraction) hair restoration has found a strong home in Korea.
-Costs run roughly ₩3M–₩6M ($2,200–$4,500) for a standard procedure, compared to $10,000–$15,000 in the US or UK, and waiting times are shorter.
 Recovery is manageable enough that most patients spend the first week in Seoul then fly home, which fits a medical tourism trip well.
-As with any surgical procedure, the quality of the surgeon matters far more than the price of the clinic.
+The graft quality and density reporting from Korean clinics tends to be detailed, which makes comparison shopping more straightforward than in some other markets.

 7. IVF (In Vitro Fertilization)

 IVF draws patients from countries where treatment is expensive, subject to long waiting lists, or restricted by legislation that simply doesn't apply in Korea.
-A single cycle runs approximately ₩3M–₩5M ($2,200–$3,700), compared to $15,000–$20,000 in the US without insurance.
-Korean fertility clinics handle foreign patients regularly and have the infrastructure to manage the logistics.
-The process requires more planning than an outpatient procedure, typically an initial consultation visit followed by a longer stay during the treatment cycle, but the clinics that specialise in this are practiced at it.
+Korean fertility clinics handle foreign patients regularly and have infrastructure for the logistics.
+The process requires more planning than an outpatient procedure — typically an initial consultation visit followed by a longer stay during the treatment cycle.
+The clinics that specialise in this are practiced at handling international patients.

 8. Cancer Treatments